bcambl/rtmpauthbot/README.md

 - Single binary deployment

 ## Configuration
 The project is configured with environment variables.
-All required exported variables are provided with defaults in `init/rtmpauthd.env`.

-1. Create a local copy of the file
+1. Create a local copy of the environment variable file
     ```
     mkdir /etc/rtmpauthd
     rtmpauthd -environment > /etc/rtmpauthd/rtmpauthd.env